Trangthu510/Trangthu510.github.io/_posts/2022-09-21-simulation-project.md

 Square Error: 0.004928

 ***WHY different distributions are IMPORTANT?***
-Because the patient rate based on the real-data set is changed all the time depend on different period.
-Different distributions will tell you the behind story about pandemic situation and will make the model become much more realistic.
+Because patient rates based on two real-data sets are changed all the time, which depend on different periods.
+Thus, different distributions will tell you a behind story about the pandemic situation and will make the model become much more realistic.
 {: .message }

 ## SIMULATION IMPLEMENTATION METHOD: